Short Story about HIRING a Nanny:

 -- Ask around for feedback from others.
 Check with the instructors of classes that your child attends.
 Inquire with your neighbors if they hear the baby crying a lot more when you're gone.
 Have a housekeeper you trust spend some time "observing."
 Set up playdates with friends you trust that are stay at home moms and get feedback.
 However, never ask other nannies to spy on your nanny (it’s a quick way for you or your nanny to get ousted by the community).

 -- Be able to reach your nanny at all times.
-Upgrade her calling/text plan if need be; being able to reach your nanny will give you a peace of mind.
+Upgrade their calling/text plan if need be; being able to reach your nanny will give you a peace of mind.
 Ask your nanny to send photos if that helps.
-You may want to help her set up an alarm on her phone to remind her to check in.
+You may want to ask them to set up an alarm on their phone to remind them to check in.

 -- Do your own spot checks.
 Come home early and unexpectedly several times in the first few weeks/months (and continue throughout the nanny’s tenure).
 This will give you a good sense of what's going on when no one is supposed to be watching.